Blouse (song)

-"Blouse" is a song by American singer-songwriter Clairo, released through Fader Label and Republic Records on June 11, 2021 as the lead single from her sophomore studio album, Sling.
+"Blouse" is a song by American singer-songwriter Clairo, released through Fader Label and Republic Records on June 11, 2021, as the lead single from her sophomore studio album, Sling.
 The song was written by Clairo, produced by Clairo and Jack Antonoff, and features backing vocals from New Zealand singer-songwriter Lorde.

 Background and composition

 Clairo announced the release of "Blouse" on June 10, 2021, with the song scheduled to come out the following day.
 It is the lead single from Sling, Clairo's second album.

-Clairo speaks about her experiences on being sexualised in the music industry on the song.
-Talking to Rolling Stone writer Angie Martoccio, Clairo highlighted the lyric of "Why do I tell you how I feel, when you’re too busy looking down my blouse?
+Clairo speaks about her experiences of being sexualized in the music industry in the song.
+Talking to Rolling Stone writer Angie Martoccio, Clairo highlighted the lyric of "Why do I tell you how I feel, when you're too busy looking down my blouse?
 If touch could make them hear, then touch me now" on the song.
 Clairo explained that "that line is really important to me, because it just captures so much of what that experience feels like.
 I was pissed off.
-I was pissed off that that’s a part of this, and that I’m just supposed to accept the fact that that’s a part of it.
+I was pissed off that that's a part of this, and that I'm just supposed to accept the fact that that's a part of it.
 I have moments where I wonder if it even matters what I write.
-I put in so much effort, but is it going to get to a point where I’m just overly sexualized again?
-You’re so desperate for someone to hear you out that you just let them do it."
+I put in so much effort, but is it going to get to a point where I'm just overly sexualized again?
+You're so desperate for someone to hear you out that you just let them do it."

 "Blouse" is a folk ballad that features backing vocals from Lorde.
 Lorde's backing vocals were recorded on a rainy day in New Zealand, and raindrops can be heard in the background of her vocals.
-Speaking to Gemma Sanways of The Guardian, Clairo said of Lorde's involvement that "we talked a lot about how cool it was in the Laurel Canyon era, where people would secretly do background vocals on each other’s music – like Joni Mitchell with Carole King – rather than as a way to benefit the business side of things.
+Speaking to Gemma Sanways of The Guardian, Clairo said of Lorde's involvement that "we talked a lot about how cool it was in the Laurel Canyon era, where people would secretly do background vocals on each other's music – like Joni Mitchell with Carole King – rather than as a way to benefit the business side of things.
 Back then it was just like: 'I love your voice: will you lend your talent to my song?'"